ShaneCurcuru/menotomymatters/_pages/about.md

 of our town by making meetings, reports, and other things much easier to find and get explained.

-Shane has a [professional resume site](http://shanecurcuru.org/) as well about software and open source.
+Shane has a [professional resume site](https://shanecurcuru.org/) detailing his work in community management, and nonprofit governance.